What is the cost of making an app? This is always among the first questions we get when talking to potential clients.

 Now that we better understand the process, here are some topline tips to help you make sure you get reliable cost estimates.

-Be wary if someone offers a price estimate right away.
 There is simply no way to accurately estimate how much a project will cost without putting in the effort of really digging into the details of what will be included.
 If someone gives you a price quote before you speak, or during your first call/meeting – be very skeptical.
 This means that they are offering a price estimate before putting in the work of fully understanding your project requirements.
 This is a likely recipe for a bad situation.
 If they take a short cut in this vital process, where else will they take shortcuts?
 We’d recommend steering clear of companies that are too quick with their estimates.

-Compare and contrast.
 You’re thinking about making a major investment, and just like with any other big purchase, you should test the market.
 We always recommend getting price quotes from several different companies, so you have options and a point for comparison.
 You may want to read this article for some tips about where to find developers and how to choose the right one.

-Dive into the details.
 As we’ve already discussed, the more details about a project, the easier it is to accurately estimate its cost.
 The more you think through the specifics of your idea, the better you’ll be able to pass this information along to a company that is estimating it.
 It is equally important to assess how well a company has understood your idea when they’ve estimated the price.
 Oftentimes, communication is a big issue in software development.
 It is very easy for things to slip through the cracks.
 This can lead to hidden costs that spiral out of control.
 If a feature or function that you want in your app or software is not listed in the price estimate that a company shows you, it means they aren’t planning to build it.
 If a company isn’t willing to go through the process of listing line item requirements, this is a pretty bad sign.
 After all, if they won’t do that when trying to win your business, how will they treat you when you’ve actually paid up and hired them?

-See if they offer ways to save money.
 Some companies really want to find the most cost-efficient approach for their clients, others simply want to maximize their profits.
 One way to get a sense of this is if a company suggests potential efficiencies during the pricing process.
 If they recommend ways to save some money, or even suggest not building certain features in an initial development round, this is a pretty good indicator that they are thinking about your needs more than someone who simply spits back the exact same list of requirements that you give them.
 For example, if your project includes a live video chat feature, a company may suggest using an existing third party tool that would only be a few dollars each month, instead of building your own video chat feature, which would be much more expensive.
 Those types of suggestions are usually good signs.

-Understand Third Party Costs.
+Understand Third Party Costs

 It’s important to understand that, in addition to the development, there are also some additional costs associated with making an app or software.
 These are typically not included in a price estimate.